clearent/Training_and_Evaluation/README.md

 ### ProjectEuler2

 This is a complete C# solution.
 A bug exists in the program that needs to be fixed, and not all of the code is properly unit tested.

+### ProjectEuler4

+This is actually an exercise for the reader.
+The intention is for someone to create a program to solve http://projecteuler.net/problem=4.